sharadjadhav02/Get-Notes/README.md

 # Get-Notes

 Students of VITB Can Avail the Notes of Winter Semester.
-A Small Step To Help Students.
+A Small Step by Student To Help Other Students.